antiDigest/Grokking-Modern-System-Design-Interview/Blob Store/Design Considerations of a Blob Store/README.md

 Note: The caching of the blob store is usually done using CDN.
 The Azure blob store service cache the publicly accessible blob in Azure Content Delivery Network until that blob’s TTL (time-to-live) elapses.
 The origin server defines the TTL, and CDN determines it from the Cache-Control header in the HTTP response from the origin server.
 ```
 We covered the design factors that should be taken into account while designing a blob store.
 Now, we’ll evaluate what we designed.

+## How do we design a blob store system?
+We have divided the design of the blob store into five lessons and a quiz.

+1. [Requirements](../Requirements%20of%20a%20Blob%20Store's%20Design/): In this lesson, we identify the functional and non-functional requirements of a blob store.
+We also estimate the resources required by our blob store system.
+2. [Design](../Design%20of%20a%20Blob%20Store/): This lesson presents us with a high-level design, the API design, and a detailed design of the blob store, while explaining the details of all the components and the workflow.
+3. [Design considerations](../Design%20Considerations%20of%20a%20Blob%20Store/): In this lesson, we discuss some important aspects of design.
+For example, we learn about the database schema, partitioning strategy, blob indexing, pagination, and replication.
+4. [Evaluation](../Evaluation%20of%20a%20Blob%20Store's%20Design/): In this lesson, we evaluate our blob store based on our requirements.
+5. [Quiz](../Quiz%20on%20the%20Blob%20Store's%20Design/): In this lesson, we assess understanding of the blob store design.
+Let’s start with the requirements of a blob store system.